 Chimney stacks

 Repair category -

-Notes None.
+Notes N/a.

 Roofing including roof space

 Repair category 2

-Notes The original roof tiles are affected by weathering.
-There is evidence of deterioration to the mortar roof edging and along the ridge.
-There was also a loose and missing tile to towards the front of the roof.
-Evidence of condensation was noted in the roof space resulting in staining, sarking and deterioration to the plasterboard.
-There were also some loose sections of felt.
+Notes The original roof tiles are affected by weathering and moss build up.
+There is deterioration to the mortar along the ridge and right hand gable.
+Condensation was evident within the roof space in the form of staining and sagging to the plasterboard sarking.